In conjunction with each other Hypnotherapy & Psychotherapy are perfect for todays often complex issues.

 Psychotherapy—Psychotherapy can help you discuss feelings you have about yourself and other people, particularly family and those close to you.

 Your therapist (or you and your therapist) can work towards fixing the issue.
-Psychotherapy makes us of the conscious mind to eventually access the unconscious, hopefully release problems.
-It allows you to look deeper into your problems and worries, and deal with troublesome habits and a wide range of mental disorders, such as depression.
+Psychotherapy allows you to look deeper into your problems and worries, and deal with troublesome habits and a wide range of mental disorders, such as depression.

-Hypnotherapy—A hypnotherapist neither fixes nor cures you.
-I simply give you new knowledge and training so that together you can change unwanted behaviours and eliminate unwanted beliefs.
-Hypnotherapy bypasses the conscious mind and works directly with the unconscious, the location of the unwanted behaviour or belief.
-Hypnosis is a state of human consciousness involving focused attention and reduced peripheral awareness and an enhanced capacity to respond to suggestion.
+Hypnotherapy—A hypnotherapist neither fixes nor cures you, be wary of people who say they can.
+I simply give you new knowledge and training so that together we can change unwanted behaviours and eliminate unwanted beliefs.
+Hypnosis is a natural state involving focused attention and reduced peripheral awareness and an enhanced capacity to respond to suggestion and imagination.
+It does not have to include closing your eyes even.
 During hypnosis, a person is said to have heightened focus and concentration.
 The person can concentrate intensely on a specific thought or memory, while blocking out sources of distraction.
-Hypnosis is usually induced by a procedure known as a hypnotic induction involving a series of preliminary instructions and suggestion.
+The power to change is within your hands, heart and minds.

 The term may also refer to an art, skill, or act of inducing hypnosis.

-In hypnotherapy each person is considered an individual, and treatment is unique to that person.
+In hypnotherapy each person should be considered an individual, and treatment is unique to that person.
 I refer to this as “client-centered” therapy.
-Hypnotists will often train in numerous approaches to be able to provide a client with exactly the work that is needed.
+Hypnotherapists will often train in numerous approaches to be able to provide a client with exactly the work that is needed.
 I draw upon more than one type of therapy, sometimes called ‘modality’, using this larger toolkit of solutions gives us more to work with to perfectly tailor any therapeutic approach to you, the individual.

 Both psychotherapy and hypnotherapy have many uses.